ArtemVolik/SPACE_PHOTOS_API/README.md

 - Execute `python fetch_hubble.py` to get photos from the Hubble collection.

-- Both 'fetch' scripts  create  directory `image`  in script current destination directory and put all photos there.
+- Both 'fetch' scripts  could be execute with -f parameter which allow you to specify directory for images saving.
+Example:
+    `python fetch_hubble.py -f my_folder`
+    will create `my_folder` folder and put all parsed images in it. if parameter -f not specified script will create by default folder `image`.

 - Script `posting.py` will post post all photos from image directory to specified instagram account.
 Due to Instagram policy some photos might be banned or library which script depends on might not